Registering a death

 How do I register a death?

 You're able to register a death or make a declaration of particulars in Shropshire at one of our register offices in Shropshire, Monday to Friday.
 All registrations are by appointment only.
-Once we have the Medical Cause of Death Certificate from the Hospital or Doctor we will call you to make appointment.
+When the Medical Examiner notifies you that the MCCD has been sent to the Register Office, you can schedule an appointment.
 You can call us on 0345 678 9016 or email registrars@shropshire.gov.uk

 Who is able to register the death?

-• Someone who was present at the death
+- A person who is not related but was present at the death

-• Someone who is instructing the funeral director
+- A person who is arranging the funeral

 What information needs to be supplied to the registrar?